Kitasato Shibasaburō: Biography

 Kitasato was born in Okuni village, Higo Province, (present-day Oguni Town, Kumamoto Prefecture, Kyūshū), the son of Kitasato Korenobu, a village head, and Tei, the daughter of a samurai.
 His parents were strict about his education and sent him to a relative's home and requested rigid discipline.
 He is said to have inherited his leadership qualities from his mother.
 He was educated at Kumamoto Medical School and a predecessor of Tokyo Imperial University.

 He studied under Robert Koch in the University of Berlin from 1885 to 1891.
 In 1889, he became the first person to grow the tetanus bacillus in pure culture, and in 1890 cooperated with Emil von Behring in developing a serum therapy for tetanus using this pure culture.
 He also worked on antitoxins for diphtheria and anthrax.
 Kitasato and Behring demonstrated the value of antitoxin in preventing disease by causing passive immunity to tetanus in an animal that received graded injections of blood serum from another animal infected with the disease.
-Kitasato's discoveries on tetanus and von Behring's work on diphtheria lead to the field of serotherapy, which has benefitted many worldwide.
+Kitasato's discoveries on tetanus and von Behring's work on diphtheria led to the field of serotherapy, which has benefitted many worldwide.

 After returning to Japan in 1891, he founded the Institute for Study of Infectious Diseases with the assistance of Fukuzawa Yukichi.
 One of his early assistants was August von Wassermann.
 Kitasato demonstrated how dead cultures can be used in vaccination.
 He also studied the mode of infection in tuberculosis.

 He traveled to Hong Kong in 1894 at the request of the Japanese government during an outbreak of the bubonic plague, and identified a bacterium that he concluded was causing the disease.
 Yersin, working separately, found the same organism several days later.
 Because Kitasato's initial reports were vague and somewhat contradictory, and later reports proved inaccurate, some scientific historians give Yersin sole credit for the discovery; while others advise dual credit.
 However, a thorough analysis of the morphology of the organism discovered by Kitasato by microbiologists determined that although his samples likely became contaminated with pneumococci later, leading to the conflicting reports from his laboratory, there is "little doubt that Kitasato did isolate, study, and reasonably characterize the plague bacillus" in Hong Kong and "should not be denied this credit".
 Four years later, Kitasato and his student Shiga Kiyoshi were able to isolate and describe the organism that caused dysentery.

 After his work on the Bubonic Plague in Hong Kong, Kitasato continued his work on infectious diseases by researching Northeast Asian epidemic plagues and in 1909, he presented a paper on Tuberculosis in Europe.
 In 1911, Kitasato found himself in Manchuria amidst one of their most severe pneumonic plagues studying its prevention, as he believed his purpose was to investigate the science behind public health and provide advancement in that field.